brentvollebregt/multi-clipboard/README.md

 * `clipboards.py -c 1` - Delete clipboard 1
 * `clipboards.py --start-listener` - Starts the listener if it isn't running
 * `clipboards.py --stop-listener` - Stops the listener if it's running
+* `clipboards.py --current` - Check what clipboard you are currently on

 ## The Listener
 This package has a built in listener which listens for Ctrl + Windows + C (Left control).
 This can be enabled in the GUI's settings under "Toggle Listener" or by arguments as described above.
 This also comes with a feature to make the listener start on startup.
 To enable this, go into the GUI's settings and click "Listener Autostart" to toggle it on/off.